OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 If you are interests how git works there you have a small basic tutorial
 <https://git-scm.com/docs/gittutorial>.

-Lets set up the project on your local machine
+Let's set up the project on your local machine

 1. Clone your fork to your local machine
 2. Open the project with your favorite IDE